FRDiscordia/constitution/README.md

 ## Article V.

 The Congress, whenever two thirds of both houses shall deem it necessary, shall propose amendments to this Constitution, or, on the application of the legislatures of two thirds of the several states, shall call a convention for proposing amendments, which, in either case, shall be valid to all intents and purposes, as part of this Constitution, when ratified by the legislatures of three fourths of the several states, or by conventions in three fourths thereof, as the one or the other mode of ratification may be proposed by the Congress; and that no state, without its consent, shall be deprived of its equal suffrage in the Senate.

+## Article VI.

+Shalt any indiviual named “Pumpkin” be automatically sentenced to prision for 260 life sentences plus 9,300 years parole.